Cisco-Service-Layer/service-layer-objmodel/grpc/cpp/src/tutorial/rshuttle/README.md

     auto server_ip = getEnvVar("SERVER_IP");
     auto server_port = getEnvVar("SERVER_PORT");
-    auto channel = grpc::CreateChannel(
+    auto channel = grpc::CreateChannel(grpc_server, grpc::InsecureChannelCredentials());

-                              grpc_server, grpc::InsecureChannelCredentials());
+##### GlobalInit RPC

-Once connected, we need to handshake the API version number with the server.
-The same RPC call also sets up an asynchronous stream of notifications from the server.
+Once connected, client can choose to handshake the API version number with the server.
+This is optional step, not mandatory The same RPC call also sets up an asynchronous stream of notifications from the server.
 The first notification would be the response to our version number message i.e. SLInitMsg, as a SLGlobalNotif event with type SL_GLOBAL_EVENT_TYPE_VERSION.
 This can be done by calling:

     call.response_reader = stub_->AsyncSLGlobalInitNotif(&call.context, init_msg, &cq_, (void *)&call);

 The above function takes the client major, minor and sub version numbers and sends them to the Service Layer service to get a handshake on the API version number.
 More on this below.

-The following code snippets are copied from file ServiceLayerMain.cpp and ServiceLayerAsyncInit.cpp

     # Create SLInitMsg to handshake the version number with the server.
     # The Server will allow/deny access based on the version number.